chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/static-files.md

 Static files are stored in the web root directory `CONTENT_ROOT/wwwroot`.
 Change with `UseWebRoot.`  Serve with `UseStaticFiles.`

-## Serve Static Files in the Web Root
+## serve static files in the web root
 Static files are accessible via a path relative to the web root.
 If you create `wwwroot/images/` and add `SomeImage.jpg`,
 - access via URL at `https://hostname/images/SomeImage.jpg`
 - and via markup:  `<img src="~/images/MyImage.jpg" class="img" alt="My image" />`

-## Serve Static Files Outside of the Web Root
+## serve static files outside of the web root
 Use `UseStaticFiles` and pass `StaticFileOptions`:
 ```cs
 app.UseStaticFiles(new StaticFileOptions